 Pull in some light lines to highlight alongside the dark grain lines.
 Also pull some lighter color around the knots to highlight those.

 Don’t over think it and remember less is more.
 From time to time step back, walk away briefly then come back and look at it with new eyes.

 Add more if it needs it or blend some out if you think it is too busy.

 Before you know it you will have a wonderful faux wood grain background for barn wood effects for your paintings!

-Need more help, watch the video!
+Need more help, watch the real time video!